tablelandnetwork/docs/docs/playbooks/walkthroughs/nft-metadata.md

 )
 ```

-Thus, the table is pretty small (one total row):
+The table is pretty small (one total row) but could have more values included, based on your metadata needs.

 | cid       | external_base_url      |
 | --------- | ---------------------- |
 | `QmVK...` | `https://example.com/` |

-It has data that defines its attributes, and the top-level data (`image` and `name`) can be composed within the `SELECT` statement.
+This holds data that is now part the top-level data (`image` and `external_url`) and can be composed within the `SELECT` statement.
+Note that if you're _not_ using IPFS to store images, you can replace the `cid` column so that it mimics the `external_base_url` setup.
+This would slightly alter the query portion for `image` and resemble how the `external_url` is formed.

 ```sql
 SELECT